-And maybe it was the fact that nurses had moved beyond hospital-based Diploma programs, wholeheartedly embracing academia, with nurses earning Associate Degrees, Bachelors Degrees, Masters and Doctorates.
+Moreover, maybe it was the fact that nurses had moved beyond hospital-based diploma programs, wholeheartedly embracing academia, with nurses earning associate degrees, baccalaureate degrees, and even masters and doctoral degrees.
 And perhaps it was just a combination--a "perfect storm"--of factors that tipped the scales in our favor.

 We Are Trusted

 As I love to mention over and over again (am I gloating?), nurses continue to claim the status of being the most trusted professionals in the United States.
 At any party or gathering, say you're a nurse and you automatically gain the trust and gratitude of many people who express their love of nurses (and the occasional story of a "nurse angel" who lives in their memory).

 As a nurse, you also gain the distinction of being the go-to person in your neighborhood or family for advice, questions and medical counsel (for better or worse).